-Three complaints were received during January from local water departments, none concerned taste and odor that may be due to algae.
+Four complaints were reported during December from local water departments; none concerned taste and odor that may be due to algae.

-Treated Water - Disinfection Results January 2010
+Treated Water - Disinfection Results December 2010

 Treated Water - Primary Disinfection

 With the activation of the Carroll Water Treatment Plant (CWTP), MWRA now reports on both regulatory required 99.9% inactivation for Giardia (reported as "CT"), and its voluntary operating goal of 99% inactivation for Cryptosporidium (reported as "PR").
 MWRA calculates hourly CT inactivation rates and reports daily CT inactivation rates at maximum flow, as specified by EPA regulations.
 The concentration (C) of the disinfectant over time (T) yields a measure of the effectiveness of disinfection.
 CT achievement for Giardia assures CT achievement for viruses, which have a lower CT requirement.
 The required CT for ozonated water varies with water temperature.